ssthil/vanilajs-progressbar/README.md

 ## Development server

-Clone `https://github.com/ssthil/javascript-progressbar.git` to setup in the local.
+Clone this repo to run in the local env.

 Run `npm install` to install all dependencies from `package.json` for a dev server.